M.A.G.I.Q. Communication

 • move slowly and gently

-• explain what I’m doing
+• explain what we’re doing

-• I try not to cause unnecessary pain
+• try not to cause unnecessary pain

 Every small interaction can either soothe or hurt.